 Founded in 1903, the WEA is a charity dedicated to bringing high-quality, professional education into the heart of communities.
 With the support of nearly 3,000 volunteers, 2,000 tutors and over 10,000 members, we deliver friendly, accessible and enjoyable courses for adults from all walks of life.

 - Visit the WEA North East website for booking details

 The Society exhibits on a regular basis, which provides an opportunity to showcase members’ work and to reflect the diversity of their creative talents.
 New members are welcome, beginners or experienced, to join the society and enjoy their upcoming workshops (…read more).

 - For further information about the society, visit its website

 The Bridge: spring term 2020

-The spring term at The Bridge Centre forVisual Arts starts week commencing 13th January 2020.
-The programme of 10-week courses includes painting and drawing, landscape acrylic and oils, watercolours, experimental printmaking, portrait drawing and painting, ceramics, life drawing, jewellery making, Openart, and an ‘Introduction to Cyanotopes’ one-day workshop.
+TThe Bridge Centre forVisual Arts runs 10-week courses including painting and drawing, landscape acrylic and oils, watercolours, experimental printmaking, portrait drawing and painting, ceramics, life drawing, jewellery making, Openart, and an ‘Introduction to Cyanotopes’ one-day workshop.